-High Functioning Anxiety Can Help You Be More Productive, According To Experts
+Experts Say High Functioning Anxiety Can Help You Be More Productive — Here's How

 Being a little nervous from time to time gets a bad rap.
 Amid all the talk about meditation, calm, wellness, and mindfulness, it can be forgotten that being a little on edge is actually an evolved response to stress — and that there are performance benefits to feeling a prickle of anxiety now and again.
 A new study from the University of Toronto has discovered that, when it comes to the workplace, being a bit anxious goes a long way; high functioning anxiety can help you to be more productive in the office.
 In small doses, it appears to help workers stay focused and maintain their motivation, without negative consequences or distractions.